Jester64/R6_Weather_WebApp/README.md

-🌤 Weather Forecast Web App (Laravel + React)
+Weather Forecast Web App (Laravel + React)

 This application displays a 5-day weather forecast for selected Australian cities using the AccuWeather API.
 It’s built with a Laravel backend and a React + Vite frontend.

-⚙️ Setup Instructions
+Setup Instructions

 1. Install PHP, Laravel, and Composer

 go to https://laravel.com/docs/12.x/installation#installing-php and follow the install steps

+OR

 Make sure PHP 8.1+ is installed.
 You can download it from php.net or install it via: